edixos/cka-labs/module-8/mock.md

 ## Question 8: Create a StatefulSet
 **Question:**
-Create a StatefulSet named `mysql-statefulset` in the `default` namespace.
+Create a StatefulSet named `postgres-statefulset` in the `default` namespace.
 The statefulset should run the `postgres` image and should have 3 replicas.
-Each replica should have a persistent volume claim named `mysql-pvc` that requests 1Gi of storage.
+Each replica should have a persistent volume claim named `postgres-pvc` that requests 1Gi of storage.

 ## Question 9: Create a Pod with Resource Requests and Limits
 **Question:**